jvshahid/mock4go/README.md

 When(FunctionName, NewPrefixMatcher("ba")).Return("something")
 ```

-but this will require the ability to test for "function" equality in gomock which can't be reliably
+but this will require the ability to test for "function" equality in mock4go which can't be reliably
 done.
 See http://golang.org/doc/go1.html#equality for more information about why
 it was decided to remove function equality in Go 1.0.

 ### Stubbing interfaces

-gomock will create a mock implementation for every interface it parses.
+mock4go will create a mock implementation for every interface it parses.
 If the interface is called `FooInterface` the generated type will be called
 `MockFooInterface`, and all the interface's functions will be defined for
 that type.